BabylonJS/Babylon.js/contributing.md

 ### Performance

-Babylon.js is a 3D rendering engine.
-So every piece of code has to be scrutinized to look for potential bottlenecks or slowdowns.
-Ultimately the goal is to render more with less resources.
+Babylon.js is one of the most popular 3D game engines used by developers.
+As with any other 3D library it provides built-in functions to help you implement common 3D functionality more quickly.

 ### Simplicity